andrewshaodev/MarpTemplate/examples.md

 ---

-# Embedding With iframe
+# Embedding

-Generally, this is not recommended due to script injection with the Marp CLI, you will have to pass the argument --html
+Generally, this is not recommended due to script injection.

+With the Marp CLI, you will have to pass the argument --html

 <iframe width="568" height="322" src="https://www.youtube.com/embed/EzQ-p41wNEE" title="Never use PowerPoint again" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>